 Anemones also require a lot of light.
 The ideal range of PAR is 220-350.
 That puts them into SPS lighting territory.
 You will want to purchase the Best Reef Lighting you can budget if you are looking to keep one of these.

 Lastly, anemones require a lot of stability in the tank, these are not the first inverts you want to place into your tank.
-It is recommended that you wait at least 6 months before you add one.
+I recommend you wait at least 6 months before you add one.
 You should wait until you are experiencing a good amount of coralline growth in your tank before considering one.
 Coralline algae growth is the one of the major sign of stability in a reef tank.
 If you are growing coralline and your Alk and Cal are staying stable, then you are well on your way to keeping an anemone.

 Types of Anemones